Equivariant infinite loop space theory, the space level story: The simplicial and conceptual versions of the Segal machine

-With this definition, $\bS_G^NX$ is a positive $\OM$-$G$-spectrum.
-Varying the definition by taking the $0$th $G$-space to be $\OM (\bB X)_1$, the nonequivariant Segal machine plays a special role.
-As proven in \cite{MT}, any infinite loop space machine that takes $\sF$-spaces, or appropriate more general input, to $\OM$-spectra and has a natural group completion map from $X_1$ to its zeroth space is equivalent to the Segal machine.
-The proof makes essential use of the fact that the Segal machine produces $\sF\sF$-spaces, namely functors $\sF\rtarr \sF\sT$.

-We emphasize that this construction of the Segal machine works for any topological group $G$.
-Moreover, the uniqueness proof for infinite loop space machines in \cite{MT} works verbatim to compare any other infinite loop space machine landing in naive $G$-spectra to the Segal machine.
-However, even when $G$ is finite, this construction does {\em not} work to construct {\em genuine} $G$-spectra from $\sF$-$G$-spaces: there is no evident way to build in deloopings by non-trivial representations of $G$.
+When $G$ is trivial, this machine plays a special role: any classical infinite loop space machine as in \autoref{machine} is equivalent to this Segal machine \cite{MT}.
+The proof in \cite{MT} directly generalizes equivariantly to classical $G$-spectra.
+It makes essential use of the fact that the Segal machine produces $\sF\sF$-$G$-spaces, namely functors from $\sF$ to $\sF$-$G$-spaces.
+However, this construction does {\em not} work to construct {\em genuine} $G$-spectra from $\sF$-$G$-spaces: there is no evident way to build in deloopings by non-trivial representations of $G$.